manuel-uberti/filmsinwords/about.md

 By the way, I have [a personal website](https://www.manueluberti.eu/) for the more technology-driven side of my life.
 Check it out if the word “*Emacs*” makes any sense to you.

-## Website

-This website is powered by [Jekyll](https://jekyllrb.com/) and a slightly modified version of [Minima](https://github.com/jekyll/minima).
-The source code of the entire website is available on [GitHub](https://github.com/manuel-uberti/filmsinwords).